Frequently Asked Questions

 How do I know if I need a Tall Structure Permit?

 Determining if you need a tall structure permit requires a basic understanding of Lee County’s airspace notification criteria and zoning ordinances.
 Instructions on how to determine if your project requires a permit can be found on the Tall Structure Program web page.
-If you are unsure whether your proposed equipment or structure will require a permit, please contact the Lee County Port Authority’s Airport Planner.
+If you are unsure whether your proposed equipment or structure will require a permit, please contact the Lee County Port Authority’s Noise & Airspace Project Coordinator.

 Lee County Port Authority